 After the user selects "Next" (or similar) on the Seat Configuration screen, the Profile Interface Client shall display the Compile Passenger Profile screen.

-The Profile Interface Client shall exit the Compile Passenger Profile screen after receiving the XXXX signal from the Profile Management Server indicating that passenger profile collection has completed (Success or Fail).
+The Profile Interface Client shall exit the Compile Passenger Profile screen after receiving the pppStoreProfileData_Res signal from the Profile Management Server indicating that passenger profile collection has completed (Success or Fail).